GitHubDragonFly/ModbusSlaveSimulation/README.md

 - For Linux you will have to install `mono-complete` and `mono-vbnc` packages
 - Mac might be different depending on the OS X version, maybe install `mono` and `mono-basic` packages

+If a firewall is enabled then it might prompt you to allow this app to communicate on the network:
+- Normally it should be allowed to communicate on the private network otherwise it might not work properly
+  - Do not allow public access unless you know what you are doing
+- Once the testing is done then remember to remove this app from the firewall's list of allowed apps

 The app is designed to allow running multiple instances of the app at the same time, for example:
 - Use the same protocol for each instance but with different port numbers, similar to:
   - IP 127.0.0.1 TCP Port 501 and IP 127.0.0.1 TCP Port 502